Unitary anchored planar algebras: Unitary anchored planar algebras

 It differs from a planar tangle in that each internal anchor point is connected to the external anchor point by a red \emph{anchor line} which stays in $D_0\setminus \{D_1,\ldots, D_k\}$.
 These anchor lines are transparent to the strings, but they may not intersect each other.

-Similar to before, we say an anchored planar tangle $T$ has \emph{type} $(n_1,\dots, n_k; n_0)$ if $T$ has $k$ input disks, the $i$-th input disk of $T$ meets $n_i$ string boundary points for $i\leq 1\leq k$, and the output disk of $T$ meets $n_0$ string boundary points.
+Like before, we say an anchored planar tangle $T$ has \emph{type} $(n_1,\dots, n_k; n_0)$ if $T$ has $k$ input disks, the $i$-th input disk of $T$ meets $n_i$ string boundary points for $i\leq 1\leq k$, and the output disk of $T$ meets $n_0$ string boundary points.

-The \emph{anchored planar operad} is the collection of isotopy classes of anchored planar tangles with the operation of tangle composition.
-Given anchored planar tangles $S,T$ of type $(m_1,\dots,m_j;m_0), (n_1,\dots, n_k;n_0)$ respectively with $n_0=m_i$, the composition operation $S\circ_i T$ differs from the previous operation in that we must also give new anchor lines.
-We do so by replacing the $i$-th anchor line of $T$ by $k$ parallel lines, composing each one of them with the $i$-th anchor line of $S$, and retracting to the external anchor point of $T$ as illustrated in the following picture:
+The \emph{anchored planar operad} is the collection of isotopy classes of anchored planar tangles, with the operation of tangle composition.
+Here, given anchored planar tangles $S,T$ of type $(m_1,\dots,m_j;m_0), (n_1,\dots, n_k;n_0)$ respectively with $n_0=m_i$, the composition operation $S\circ_i T$ differs from the previous operation in that we must also give new anchor lines.
+We do so by replacing the $i$-th anchor line of $T$ by $k$ parallel lines, and composing each one of them with the $i$-th anchor line of $S$, as illustrated in the following picture: